 Jean came to ClaimLogiq in 2019 and loves what she does, calling it “the best last job I’ll ever have.”

-Judy Hayes (pictured right) says her years of 40+ years of nursing and current IBill review work makes her wish for a system that “had billing that a customer can actually understand.”
+Judy Hayes (pictured left) says her years of 40+ years of nursing and current IBill review work makes her wish for a system that “had billing that a customer can actually understand.”
 Hayes says being a nurse “requires hard work, using mind and muscle.
 It’s a job where we stop bad things from happening before they happen.
 We can cry and still go to lunch.”

 Kimberly Bennette brings her two decades of nursing work to IBill review.